averykhoo/plaintext-file-fragmentation/README.md

 ##  todo:
 -   better encryption than rc4, but not too slow
+    -   so i'm currently using rc4 because it's easy to implement in pure python, reasonably fast, and there aren't any stream ciphers in the builtins
     -   maybe [chacha](https://github.com/pts/chacha20/blob/master/chacha20_python3.py)
         -   check if it succeeds on the [test vectors](https://crypto.stackexchange.com/questions/22338/where-are-the-chacha20-test-vectors-examples)
     -   mitigating factors: